meet-salman/SidebarNavigation-React/README.md

 # Responsive Sidebar Navigation

-Using the latest techniques with React DOM, Implemented <NavLink /> to highlight active links, ensuring smooth navigation for users.
+Using the latest techniques with React DOM, Implemented NavLink to highlight active links, ensuring smooth navigation for users.
 Plus, added an error page for any routes that aren't defined.

 <!-- GETTING STARTED -->